 Write down the answers to these questions and include them when you are contacting scrap yards and auto recyclers for price quotes.
 Offer to send the photos you shot to potential buyers of your junk car.

 Now for a dose of reality.
 If your car is not drivable, or if it has major damage, it will be worth much less than if it was in good shape and in one piece.
 You can check online appraisal sources like Edmunds or Kelley Blue Book for a very rough idea.
 Look up your car’s trade-in value in the worst possible condition, and then reduce it from there.
 Now you are ready to price-shop your junk car.

-7. Have Realistic Expectations About the Price You Will Get for Your Junker
+7. Have Realistic Expectations About the Price You Will Get to Junk a Car

 It’s only natural to want to get the highest possible price for your junk car.
 But how much is that?
 Let’s put a few things into perspective.

 Your car’s value is largely based on its metal content

 To the scrap metal industry, your car’s metal content is the primary source of its value.
 The metals that your car is made of can be recycled and reused to make a wide range of items, including new car parts.
 There are established markets and prices for steel, iron, aluminum, copper, and even the platinum and palladium found in your catalytic converter.
 These all have a scrap value, based on market prices that fluctuate daily.